ballombert/notebook/Emobility/Sanity Check.md

 Goal :  give the CCC a sanity status of the platform

-- [ ] Select a simple in e2e sanity scenario :
+- [ ] Create a simple in e2e sanity scenario :
 	- Create a simulate Charger
 	- Enrol it
 	- Activated it